cthoyt/cookiecutter-snekpack/{{cookiecutter.package_name}}/README.md

 This script does the following:

-1. Uses BumpVersion to switch the version number in the `setup.cfg` and `src/{{cookiecutter.package_name}}/version.py` to not have the `-dev` suffix
+1. Uses [Bump2Version](https://github.com/c4urself/bump2version) to switch the version number in the `setup.cfg` and `src/{{cookiecutter.package_name}}/version.py` to not have the `-dev` suffix
 2. Packages the code in both a tar archive and a wheel
 3. Uploads to PyPI using `twine`.
 Be sure to have a `.pypirc` file configured to avoid the need for manual input at this